Bergen was once the capital of Norway.

 This beautiful city is a mix of old and new, calm and crazy.

-There are so many cool things to do in Bergen that will surely satisfy every type of traveller; from families to couples and solo-travellers.
+There are so many cool activities to do in Bergen that will surely satisfy every type of traveller; from families to couples and solo-travellers.

 Whether you’re after the must-do tourist scene or local insider tips; we’ve got you covered.